SRavit1/sentry_hackathon/README.md

 # Link Summarizer Chrome Extension 🔗✨

+Note: This project is (almost) entirely "vibe coded" using Gemini with some minor edits, feel free to check the conversation here: https://g.co/gemini/share/70fdee27559a.

 A simple and powerful Chrome extension that leverages the power of Large Language Models (LLMs)—**Google Gemini** or **OpenAI's ChatGPT**—to generate instant summaries when you hover over any hyperlink on a webpage.

 ## About 💡